bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 #### Deploying to Heroku

-Because this is a small hobby project and I wanted to get an MVP up quickly, I decided to deploy it to Heroku.
+Because this is a small hobby project and I wanted to get an MVP up quickly, I decided to deploy it to [Heroku](https://www.heroku.com/).
 If you host your code on GitHub, they make it easy to connect your account and deploy in one click.

-If you're considering launching a serious project on Solana, I would highly recommend finding a better hosting solution.
-If you were around for the Degen Ape Academy launch, you might recall that Heroku had a [few growing pains](https://twitter.com/rajgokal/status/1426344733316554753) when dealing with the influx of demand.
+If you're considering launching a serious project on Solana, I would highly recommend finding a more robust hosting solution.
+If you were around for the Degen Ape Academy launch, you might recall that Heroku experienced [a few growing pains](https://twitter.com/rajgokal/status/1426344733316554753) when dealing with the influx of demand.

 The last item I'll leave you with is my deploy script, which should be added to `package.json` at the root of the directory